thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 * TOC
 {:toc}

-In the context of ThingsBoard, an "Alarm" refers to a notification system that is triggered when certain conditions occur in your devices, assets, customers, etc.
+ThingsBoard offers features for creating and managing alarms through customizable rules.
-These alarms are configured to monitor various situations such as exceeding threshold values, equipment malfunctions, or other important events requiring attention.
+Alarm rules can be configured to monitor various situations in your devices, assets, etc., such as exceeding threshold values, equipment malfunctions, or other important events requiring attention.
 Alarms assist in promptly addressing issues, preventing potential negative consequences, and ensuring efficient system operation.

 For example, you may configure ThingsBoard to automatically create an alarm when the temperature sensor reading is above a certain threshold.